-Step 1- Molds
+Step 1- Select a Mold

 Blocks of wood, typically made out of Spruce, Poplar, or Willow, are placed in violin molds made of Walnut wood.
+The molds provide a template for making sure the violin meets very specific dimensions (which are often modeled after famous violins).

-Step 2 - C Bouts
+Step 2 - Place C Bouts

 Step 3 - Attaching C Bouts